2016 Washington elections: Lieutenant governor

-General election
+Democratic state Senator Cyrus Habib defeated Republican radio host Marty McClendon by nine points to succeed Owen.

-Attorney General
+Attorney general

-Incumbent Attorney General Bob Ferguson, elected in 2012 as a Democrat, sought reelection, opposed by Joshua B. Trumbull, who ran as a Libertarian.
+Incumbent attorney general Bob Ferguson, elected in 2012 as a Democrat, sought reelection, opposed by Joshua B. Trumbull, who ran as a Libertarian.

 Secretary of State

 Incumbent Secretary of State Kim Wyman, elected in 2012 as the only Republican to hold a statewide office on the West Coast, sought reelection.
 Former Seattle City Councilmember Tina Podlodowski announced her bid in January 2016, seeking to become the first Democrat to hold the office since 1965.
 Wyman retained her seat with 55% of the vote.

 State Auditor

-Incumbent State Auditor Troy Kelley, elected as a Democrat in 2012, was indicted over federal charges of felony theft and money-laundering.
-Several attempts to remove him from office, including a threat of impeachment by the legislature, proved unsuccessful.
-Kelley did not file to run for a second term.
+Incumbent state auditor Troy Kelley, elected as a Democrat in 2012, did not file to run for a second term.

-Two Democratic, one Republican and two independent candidates competed in the primary.
-Mark Miloscia (R) and Pat McCarthy (D) finished as top two and advanced to the general election.
-McCarthy won by 5 points.